flutter1flow/ATS-test/README.md

 ### Step 4: Open a Merge Request

-1. Go to the GitHub repository and open a new pull/merge request from your side branch to `main`.
+1. Go to the GitHub repository and open a new pull/merge request from your side branch to `dev`.
 2. Ensure your pull request includes:
 	- A clear description of the feature or fix.
 	- Evidence of passing tests.